The analysis presented on the website is based on the data from newest edition (2025).

 Prostate cancer

-Moderate limitations in the access to prostate cancer diagnosis and treatment were found in the Visegrád (V4) countries.
+The GAP analysis revealed moderate limitations in access to ovarian cancer treatment and diagnosis in the Visegrad Group (V4) countries.

 Read more